bitovi/canui/index.md

 [List](http://donejs.com/docs.html#!canui.list) displays the contents of a `can.Observe.List`.
 It is faster than live binding to an observable list because it only updates the affected rows instead of re-rendering the entire list.
-It is also possible to provide different list sources like a `can.Deferred` or a `can.compute`.
+It is also possible to provide different list sources like a `can.Deferred` or a `can.compute` and set the content to display when the list is empty or a deferred is being resolved.
 Initialize it with the following options:

 - `list` - An array, `can.Observe.List`, `can.Deferred` or `can.compute` providing the list data to render.